 The Editors welcome submissions; the deadline each year is 15 September for earliest publication the following August.
 Click here to find out how to send an article to Architectural History and for the Contributors' Notes.

-The current Editorial Team is: David Hemsoll (Lead Editor), Emily Mann (Deputy Editor, Production), Geoff Brandwood, David Hemsoll, Julian Holder, Judi Loach, Matthew Walker and Jessica Kelly (Deputy Editors).
+The current Editorial Team is: Anthony Gerbino (Lead Editor), Emily Mann (Deputy Editor, Production), Geoff Brandwood, David Hemsoll, Julian Holder, Judi Loach, and Jessica Kelly (Book Review Editor).

 Subscribing to Architectural History